Book Illustration: 25 Beautiful Examples

 4. On a Magical Do-Nothing Day, Beatrice Alemagna

-True to the title of this children's book, Beatrice Alemagna’s drawing style is undeniably magical.
+True to the title of this children's book, Beatrice Alemagna’s art is undeniably magical.
 Her softly alluring colors and shapes evoke a dreamy landscape you wish you could step into, Mary Poppins-style.
 In this illustration, Alemagna even manages to make a rainy day seem idyllic — such is the power of her persuasion.

 5. Knight and Dragon, Andy Catling

-Andy Catling specializes in cute, cartoon-style illustrations like this one.
+Andy Catling specializes in cute, cartoon-style children's book illustrations like this one.
 However, despite the somewhat implausible scenario, you’ll notice that he hasn’t skimped on the plausible details — such as the dragon’s perfectly proportioned shadow, the dirt and dust behind the horse as it skids to a stop, and the tiny blades of grass sticking up in the foreground.
 Though the bright colors and unusual shapes draw the viewer’s attention, it’s the little details that truly elevate this illustration.

 6. Dave the Potter, Bryan Collier

 Dave the Potter: Artist, Poet, Slave tells the true story of David Drake, an African-American man who was a highly accomplished ceramicist, despite being enslaved for most of his life.
 This moving work is accompanied by stunning illustrations from Bryan Collier like the one above.
-Collier’s style is marked by its vivid colors and exquisite detail in his subjects’ facial features.
+Collier’s art style is marked by its vivid colors and exquisite detail in his subjects’ facial features.
 He tends to combine this human detail with collage-like backgrounds which, if not quite as realistic, are just as ornate — note the patterns of the land behind Dave in this image, and the faces that emerge from the tree’s bark.

 7. Islandborn, Leo Espinosa

-Interestingly, this illustration is almost the inverse of Collier’s work; as you can see, Leo Espinosa tends toward simply rendered figures and complex backgrounds.
+Interestingly, this design is almost the inverse of Collier’s work; as you can see, illustrator Leo Espinosa tends toward simply rendered figures and complex backgrounds.
 The perspective here is a bit skewed, which would normally create distance from the reader — but the inherent warmth of the characters nevertheless draws the eye toward them.
 The surrounding objects also provide context for Lola’s life, which is especially important in a book like this about family and culture.